Chloropseidae – Leafbirds

 Leafbirds are always found in trees and shrubs.
 Most are restricted to evergreen forests except the Golden-fronted Leafbird and Jerdon’s Leafbird which live in deciduous monsoon forests, and the Orange-bellied Leafbird, which occurs in deciduous forests.
 Within this requirement, they occupy all broadleaf forest types in the South and Southeast Asia.
 The highest altitude they occur at is 2500m.
 Some species, such as the Blue-masked Leafbird, have montane distributions, rarely descending below 1000m.

 The Orange-bellied Leafbird and the Golden-fronted Leafbird are amongst the more widespread species, with large ranges across mainland Asia.
-Some species have more restricted distributions, such as the Yellow-throated Leafbird, which is endemic to the Philippine island of Palawan, and the Bornean Leafbird, restricted to northern Borneo.
-In general there are seldom more than three species occurring in the same area, although five species co-occur in the submontane forests of Sumatra.
-Co-occurring species are usually well-spaced on the spectrum of size, to reduce competition
+Some species have more restricted distributions, such as the Yellow-throated Leafbird, which is endemic to one Philippine island (Palawan), and the Bornean Leafbird, restricted to northern Borneo.
+In general, there are seldom more than three species occurring in the same area, although five species co-occur in the submontane forests of Sumatra.
+Co-occurring species are usually well-spaced on the spectrum of size, which reduces competition.

 Philippine Leafbird Chloropsis flavipennis